EGJ1996/Online-Notes-Mean-Stack/README.md

 Online Notes
 A website that converts audio lectures to text using the IBM Watson API.
 It then formats and summarizes the text notes using python natural language processing module ntkp.
+It uses MongoDb for the database, Node.js and Express for the backend and Angular2 for the front end.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.